Couple

 I still remember how quiet the bridal suite at Sofitel Singapore City Centre felt when I walked in.
 The room had that calm, held-breath feeling before everything begins.

 After that, the mood flipped.
 I moved with them to National Gallery for portraits, and with 16 in the bridal party plus the couple, it became an 18-person scene full of laughter and motion.
-I remember smiling behind camera because every time I got everyone lined up, one person would crack a joke and everyone broke again.
+We were outside, the weather was hot, and somehow that only made the whole thing feel more alive.
+Every time I got everyone lined up, one person would crack a joke and everyone broke again.

 From there, we headed to Covenant Evangelical Free Church.
 The exhortation was shared by two pastors, one in English and one in Chinese.
 It was heartfelt but not stiff, with small jokes that made the room feel warm and very human.